alienorbisantis/alienorbisantis.github.io/index.md

 I am a 4th year PhD Candidate in economics at Aix-Marseille School of Economics (AMSE) under the supervision of [Yann Bramoullé](https://sites.google.com/site/bramoulley/)  and [Roberta Ziparo](https://sites.google.com/site/rziparo/).

-In October 2026, I will join the Geneva School of Economics and Management (University of Geneval) as a Postdoctoral Fellow.
+In October 2026, I will join the Geneva School of Economics and Management (University of Geneva) as a Postdoctoral Fellow.

 In my research, I document gender gaps across academic disciplines and examine how competition in male-dominated environments affects women's performance and career trajectories.